syncfusion-content/wpf-docs/wpf/Syntax-Editor/Basic-Editing/Line-Numbers.md

 ---
 layout: post
-title: Line Numbers property of the Edit Control for WPF
+title: Line Numbers property of the Syncfusion Edit Control for WPF
-description: Line Numbers property of the Edit Control for WPF
+description: Line Numbers property of the Syncfusion Edit Control for WPF used to show the line numbers for the content in the EditControl.
 platform: wpf
 control: Syntax Editor
 documentation: ug